COBRAPROsimulator/COBRAPRO/paper/paper.md

 % Enter initial SOC of your HPPC data
 SOC_init = 1;   % [-]
 ```
 Once the user input has been defined, run the code to start the PSO.
-Once the PSO is finished, the identified parameter values and objective function values are printed to the command window (Appendix A).
+Once the PSO is finished, the identified parameter and objective function values are printed to the Command Window (Appendix A).
 The model is simulated using the identified parameters and plotted against the experimental data, as shown in \autoref{fig:V_HPPC} and \autoref{fig:SOC_HPPC}.

 Run `Examples/Parameter_Identification_Results/DFN_pso_HPPC_identification` to view the HPPC identification results shown here.